szeiger/interact/README.md

   | Int[i] => intAdd[i](y)
 ```

-`int` values can also be copied or deleted implicitly by using the variable assigned to them in the match more or less than once in the expansion. `ref` values can only be moved implicitly.
+`int` and `label` values can also be copied or deleted implicitly by using the variable assigned to them in the match more or less than once in the expansion. `ref` values can only be moved implicitly.

 A static JVM method (or a method in a Scala object) can be invoked to perform a computation on embedded values by calling the method with its fully qualified name in an embedded expression in square brackets:
 ```